Guidelines

 New research projects, including research projects not previously supported by the Nordic Research Council for Criminology will be regarded in the decision process.

-The following guidelines apply to the awarding of research grants:
+The following guidelines apply to the awarding of research projects:

 A) Salary or grant to the researcher:

-• It is expected that the researcher who is awarded a salary or grant and also has other work income will take full- or part-time leave during the period in which he or she receives research support from NSfK; the salary or grant may not exceed the amount lost due to leave.
+• It is expected that the researcher who is awarded a grant will take full- or part-time leave during the period in which he or she receives research support from NSfK.

 B) Support for overhead expenses: